The RCT committee will take into account the following key questions when assessing each section of the application.

 1.2 What is/are the principal research question(s) to be addressed?

-1.6 Describe any risks to the safety of participants involved in the trial.
+1.5 Are there any risks to the safety of participants involved in the trial?
+Please describe.

 2.1 What is the proposed trial design?
 E.g. Open-label, double or single blinded, etc.